Lepton-induced reactions on nuclei in a wide kinematical regime: Model

-Because of the integration over the nuclear volume in Eq.\ (\ref{eq:SF}) the spectral function is no longer a simple $\delta$-function in the ($(\mathbf{p},E)$ plane.
-It is instead smeared out, without any shell effects due to its semi-classical nature.
+Because of the integration over the nuclear volume in Eq.\ (\ref{eq:SF}) the spectral function is no longer a simple $\delta$-function in the $(\mathbf{p},E)$ plane.
+It is instead smeared out, without any shell effects due to its semi-classical nature \cite{Alberico:1997jg}.
+While spectral functions obtained from nuclear many body theory show signs of a shell structure (see, e.g., Fig.\ 4 in \cite{Sobczyk:2023mey}) this structure is being averaged out in neutrino experiments where the energy-transfer cannot be measured.

 The momentum-dependence of $U$ is obtained by fitting the Welke parametrization \cite{Gale:1989dm} to (p,A) data \cite{Cooper:1993nx}.
 When exclusive or semi-inclusive reactions are treated the same potential $U$ is then used for the propagation of final state nucleons.
-This is in contrast to the treatment of spectral functions in other generators where the potential is hidden in the spectral function and canot used for the final state propagation.
+This is in contrast to the treatment of spectral functions in other generators where the potential is hidden in the spectral function and cannot be used for the final state propagation.

 Technically, the spectral function is represented by an integral over the sum over many 'testparticles'

 see Sect.\ 2.4.3 in \cite{Buss:2011mx}.
 Here $\mathbf{r}_j(t)$ and $\mathbf{p}_j(t)$ are the position and momentum of the $N$ testparticles that make up the nucleon phase-space distribution.